exemt/placitum-node/README.md

 1. `waf_inspect` on a route names the inspectors and their waves.
 The inspectors of one wave are asked in parallel; the next wave starts after the previous one and sees its answers.
-2. What the inspectors need (`waf_capture`: headers, query string, body) goes to the exchange (Redis), and the message carries a locator.
-Bytes do not travel over the bus.
+2. What the inspectors need (`waf_capture`: headers, query string, body) goes to the exchange (Redis), and the message carries a locator instead of the bytes.
-3. An inspector answers `allow`, `score`, `redirect`, `deny` or `error`, and may add requests to its neighbours. `deny`, or a score sum over `waf_score_deny`, ends the phase with a deny response.
+3. An inspector answers `allow`, `score`, `redirect`, `deny` or `error`, and may add requests to its neighbours. `deny`, or a score sum that reaches `waf_score_deny`, ends the phase with a deny response.
 4. When an inspector is late or silent, or the bus is down, `waf_deadline` and `waf_exception`
    decide: pass or deny, per phase and per cause.
 5. The result goes to the agent over a unix socket (`waf_agent_socket`); the agent publishes the